PurifyCode/openVR/README.md

 I have been working on a custom renderer, which will be lightweight.
 It may work on phones that dont even support OpenGL or Vulkan.
 # Why does this exist?
 I have absolutely no idea.
+# FAQ
+If you see a "ReferenceError", you are probably on an unsupported browser.
+It may also just be a bug, because this project is under development.
+#